NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

                                      configs:
                                      --spark-property=spark.eventLog.enabled:true
                                      --spark-property=spark.driver.port
+      --speedup-factor-file <arg>    Custom speedup factor file used to get estimated GPU speedup that is specific to the user's environment.
+                                     If the file is not provided, it defaults to use the speedup factor files included in the jar.
   -s, --start-app-time  <arg>        Filter event logs whose application start
                                      occurred within the past specified time
                                      period.
 Valid time periods are